A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Methods

 \subsection{Parameter inference}

-We perform Bayesian parameter inference on 4 seconds of publicly available data from the two Advanced LIGO and the Advanced Virgo detectors around the time of GW190412, sampled at 2048\,Hz, using the software \texttt{Parallel Bilby}~\citep{Smith:2019ucc}.
+We perform Bayesian parameter inference on 4 seconds of publicly available data from the two Advanced LIGO and the Advanced Virgo detectors around the time of GW190412, sampled at 2048\,Hz, using the software \texttt{Parallel Bilby}~\cite{Ashton:2018jfp,Smith:2019ucc}.
 We compare GW190412 with the state-of-the-art BBH waveform template model \texttt{NRSur7dq4}~\citep{NRSur7dq4}, which includes the impact of orbital precession and HMs.\\

 Our waveform model choice is motivated by two factors.
-First, unlike the models for precessing BBHs used by the LVK for the analysis of this signal (namely \texttt{IMRPhenomXPHM}~\citep{Pratten:2020ceb} and \texttt{SEOBNRv4PHM}~\citep{Ossokine:2020kjp,Pan:2013rra,Babak:2016tgq}), \texttt{NRSur7dq4} is directly fitted to generically precessing numerical relativity (NR) simulations.
-In particular, on the one hand, the first two models reproduce the impact of precession through post-Newtonian approximations that break down near the merger stage \cite{Schmidt:2012rh,Hannam:2013oca}.
-On the other hand, and more crucial for this study, the relative phase of the individual $h_{\ell,m}$ modes of these models is not calibrated to NR during the merger-ringdown stage, which can lead to biased estimations of both the kick magnitude, direction and azimuthal angle~\cite{Angela_kick,Varma_100M,Bustillo:2015qty}.
-Second, the associated model \texttt{NRSur7dq4Remnant}~\citep{Varma2019_RemnantPRL} provides accurate estimations of the magnitude and direction of the kick given the BBH parameters.
-As a shortcoming, the limited time length of the waveforms generated by \texttt{NRSur7dq4} prevents the analysis of the full signal.
-We therefore start our analysis at a frequency $f_{\rm min}=60$\,Hz, instead of the value $f_{\rm min}=20$\,Hz used by the LVK.
-We find that despite missing the information in the $20-60$\,Hz band, we obtain parameter estimates with uncertainties comparable to those of the LVK while also obtaining informative posteriors on the kick direction.\\
+First, unlike alternative models for precessing BBHs used by the LVK for the analysis of this signal (namely \texttt{IMRPhenomPv3HM}~\citep{PhenomPv3HM} and \texttt{SEOBNRv4PHM}~\citep{Ossokine:2020kjp,Pan:2013rra,Babak:2016tgq}), \texttt{NRSur7dq4} is directly fitted to generically precessing numerical relativity (NR) simulations.
+In particular, on the one hand, the first two models reproduce the impact of precession through post-Newtonian \cite{Schmidt:2012rh,Hannam:2013oca} and \cor{effective-one-body approximations} \cite{Buonanno2003_Prec} that break down near the merger stage \cite{Hannam_nature_precession,Ossokine:2020kjp}.
+On the other hand, and more crucial for this study, the relative phase of the individual $h_{\ell,m}$ modes of these models is not calibrated to NR during the merger-ringdown stage, which can lead to biased estimations of both the kick magnitude, direction and azimuthal angle~\cite{Angela_kick}.
+Second, the associated model \texttt{NRSur7dq4Remnant}~\citep{NRSur7dq4} provides accurate estimations of the magnitude and direction of the kick given the BBH parameters.
+As a shortcoming, the limited time length of the waveforms generated by \texttt{NRSur7dq4} prevents the analysis of the full signal. \cor{Consistently with the re-analysis of GW190412 done by \cite{Islam2021_GW190412} using \texttt{NRSur7dq4}, we start our analysis at a frequency $f_{\rm min}=40$\,Hz, instead of the value $f_{\rm min}=20$\,Hz used by the LVK.
+Consistently with \cite{Islam2021_GW190412}, despite the missing information in the $20-40$\,Hz band \footnote{Also, some higher-order modes in our waveforms, such as the $(3,3)$ or $(4,4)$ will start above 40\,Hz.
+Using the \texttt{IMRPhenomXPHM} waveform model \cite{XPHM_Pratten}, we have checked that the corresponding missing information -- in terms of signal-to-noise ratio -- does not impact our results, consistently with \cite{Islam2021_GW190412}.}, we obtain parameter estimates consistent with those of the LVK, plus informative estimates of both the magnitude and direction of the kick.}\\